The Evolution of Sharks: 400 Million Years of Survival

 The Rise of Modern Sharks

-The appearance of modern sharks began around 100 million years ago.
+Throughout the evolution of sharks, the appearance of modern sharks began around 100 million years ago.
 These species include well-known predators such as the great white shark, hammerhead shark, and tiger shark.
 Each of these sharks has evolved traits that suit their specific ecological roles.

 Today’s current shark species display an incredible range of sizes, shapes, and behaviors.
 From the filter-feeding whale shark to the deep-diving goblin shark, modern sharks are a testament to millions of years of evolutionary refinement and adaptation.